srobo/j5/docs/development/submitting-changes.rst

 The first step to submit changes is to publish them so that other contributors can review and give feedback.

-Branches should be published on GitHub on a fork of the j5 repository.
+Branches should be published on GitHub to a fork of the j5 repository.

 Pull Requests
 -------------